univention/univention-keycloak-app/docs/index.rst

   <deb-admin-handbook-shell_>`_ from *The Debian Administrator's Handbook*,
   :cite:t:`deb-admin-handbook-shell`.

-* :ref:`Manage an app through Univention App Center <uv-manual:computers-softwareselection>`.
+* :ref:`Manage an app through Univention App Center
+  <uv-manual:computers-softwareselection>` in :cite:t:`ucs-manual`.

 * Know the concepts of SAML (`Security Assertion Markup Language
   <w-saml_>`_) and OIDC (`OpenID Connect <w-openid-connect_>`_) and the differences